rapw3k/DEMETER/README.md

 If the authority for a set of definitions publishes a stable, canonical context, this should be used by preference to make interoperability expectations clear. (this will also help caching).

 NB.
 OGC can provide a service to make contexts with broad applicability to standards available on a permanent basis, and also publish project-specific prototypes.
 Such profiles can accessed by identifying URIs and be semantically annotated within OGC's Linked Data infrastructure.

+### tooling and publishing

+some experimentation and consultation is required around optimum approached to context negotiation.

+For testing purposes JSON-Ld contexts should be named X_content.jsonld and bundled with examples.

+when published, the context should be referenced by the name of the profile (which is technology neutral) and accessed by using appropriate content-negotiation.

+RDFLIB json-ld plug-in correctly requests the correct mime type when dereferencing URLS:

+``'application/ld+json, application/json;p=0.9, */*;q=0.1'``

+So a profile like "http://www.opengis.net/def/profiles/baseline"  would return JSON-LD context to a tool like this - but HTML to a standard web browser, and OWL to a RDF client accessing via owl:imports.

+## Examples

+test.jsonld is an example that references a common DEMETER content, which in turns references a sample "OGC semantic baseline" context.

+The OGC will publish a context which will:
+* reference standard ontologies and namespaces used in OGC published semantic resources
+* include namespaces for OGC published ontologies (and the W3C standards they use) (geosparql, time, rdfs)

+a stub for this is in ogc_core_context.jsonld

+the test.py script can be run to generate the equivalent test.ttl version.